P. Bhanumathi: Film career

 She made her debut in Telugu cinema in 1939 as Kalindi in Vara Vikrayam directed by C. Pullayya.
 Her first popular film was Krishna Prema.
 Her next popular film was Swargaseema, a milestone film in her career.
 In Swargaseema, she played the role with negative shades.
 Oho Pavurama song (sung by her) in Swargaseema became a super hit and she was showered with offers.
-She later acted in many memorable movies like Chakrapani, Laila Majnu, Vipranarayana, Malliswari, Batasari and Antastulu.
+She later acted in many movies such as Chakrapani, Laila Majnu, Vipranarayana, Malliswari, Batasari and Antastulu.
 Her first film in Tamil was 1948 Raja Mukthi Pairing to MGR.

 The duo paired as the second hero and heroine.
-With MGR, she acted in superhit films like Malaikallan, Madurai Veeran, Thaikkupin Tharam, Alibabavum 40 Thirudargalum, Nadodi Mannan.
-She also acted in films like Kalvanin Kadhali, Makkalaipetra Magarasi, Ambigapathy, Manamagan Thevai, Arivali, Rani Lalithangi with Sivaji Ganesan.
+With MGR, she acted in films that included Malaikallan, Madurai Veeran, Thaikkupin Tharam, Alibabavum 40 Thirudargalum, and Nadodi Mannan.
+She also acted in films including Kalvanin Kadhali, Makkalaipetra Magarasi, Ambigapathy, Manamagan Thevai, Arivali, Rani Lalithangi with Sivaji Ganesan.

 In 1953, she made her directorial debut with Chandirani (made simultaneously in Tamil, Telugu and Hindi).
 She also directed films like Ippadiyum Oru Penn.
 Additionally, she directed Bhakta Dhruva Markandeya, an all-children film featuring a cast under 16 years of age, a notable person who acted in this film is Shobana.

 Bhanumathi also worked as Music director for few films.
 Her last film was made in 1998, entitled Pelli Kanuka.